-The Soccer Collies are a team of soccer-playing Border Collies that play Dog Soccer Games at public, private, and corporate events.
-They are the entertainment side of the soccer dog project, bringing excitement to any environment where kids are present.
+The Soccer Collies are a professional team of soccer-playing Border Collies that play Dog Soccer Games at public, private, and corporate events.
+They are the entertainment side of the soccer dog project, bringing excitement to any environment where kids from 2 to 92 are present, although kids under 12 are our primary market.

 Dogs, and Kids, and Soccer equals...fun, fun, and more fun!!!